bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/alexandru.grecu2711/index.md

 I finished the whole harware setup, including drawing power from the 9V batteries.
 I also managed to send button presses from the controller to the console over WiFi.
 The console receives the input and displays the pressed button on the screen.

 ### Week 19 - 25 May
+I finished coding the project and assembled the hardware over the 3D printed cases.
+The console now runs a simple Maze Game with enemies that move left-right or up-down.

 ## Hardware